rust-lang/rfcs/text/0000-new-communication-channels.md

 them.
 The best way for them to not feel second tier is to keep the quality high and keep the channel feeling like the same welcoming Rust experience they would get on IRC.

-* There is some concern specifically about Slack and its role in open source, as it is a closed platform.
+*3) There is some concern specifically about Slack and its role in open source, as it is a closed platform.*

 Since the RFC recommends continuing to use IRC, advocates of IRC can continue to use it.
 Rather, this RFC attempts to expand to welcome Slack users in addition to IRC users.
 Rust is supported by a